Nutritional Sciences Dietetic Internship

 however, they do have access to U-M SPH student support services.

 Student loans are eligible for deferment while completing a Dietetic Internship.
-Contact

-Theresa Han-Markey, internship director, if you have questions.
+Currently, we do not provide scholarships or financial aid.
+Contact Theresa Han-Markey, internship director, if you have questions.

 - Current U-M SPH Dietetic students and U-M SPH alumni within the prior 5-years should